apache/flink/docs/dev/connectors/pubsub.md

 ## Consuming or Producing PubSubMessages

+The connector provides a connectors for receiving and sending messages from and to Google PubSub.
+Google PubSub has an `Atleast-Once` guarantee and as such the connector delivers the same guarantees.

 ### PubSub SourceFunction

-The connector provides a Source for reading data from Google PubSub to Apache Flink.
-Google PubSub has an `Atleast-Once` guarantee and as such this connector delivers the same guarantees.

-The class `PubSubSource(…)` has a builder to create PubSubsources. `PubSubSource.newBuilder(...)`
+The class `PubSubSource` has a builder to create PubSubsources: `PubSubSource.newBuilder(...)`

 There are several optional methods to alter how the PubSubSource is created, the bare minimum is to provide a Google project, Pubsub subscription and a way to deserialize the PubSubMessages.